-Computers have changed our lives for the better.
-They allow us to learn, connect with each other, and express ourselves in amazing new ways.
-And every year computers get more powerful, less expensive, and more accessible - computers today can do things we hardly dreamed of twenty years ago.
+Computing has changed our lives for the better.
+Computers allow us to learn, connect with each other, and express ourselves in amazing new ways.
+And every year our devices get more powerful, less expensive, and more accessible - computers today can do things we hardly dreamed of twenty years ago.

 So why is software so terrible?

-Why do web pages take ten seconds to load?
-Why do apps mess up scrolling?
-Why does your phone battery still die so quickly?
-And why does each update somehow make the problem worse?
+Why do high-end gaming PCs struggle to browse the web at 60 frames per second?
+Why does a simple calculator need a splash screen?
+Why does your phone's battery still die so quickly?
+And why does each update make the problem worse?

 We made it terrible.

 You may have learned that programming is about classes, monads, or type systems.
-You may have been taught to keep your code clean and pretty, abstract and future-proof.
+You may have been taught to make your code clean, abstract, and future-proof.
 None of that matters when the end result is garbage.